SashuPrakash/CMSC216Notes/Lec2-6.1.2022/lecture2.md

 Note: pressing tab after typing the beginning of a word or command will autocomplete it.
 It will even autocomplete using the names of the contents which you can access.

+Note: Since `~` represents the home directory, typing `cd ~` is the same as typing `cd`.

 ## Removing things

 This command removes the `Week01` and everything in it.
+* Unix does not give any second chances.
+You cannot easily recover a deleted file.

 ``` bash
 rm -r Week01
 ```

-To bypass all the confirmations, use `-F`.
+To bypass all the confirmations, use `-f`, which means force.

 ## Moving things